mkjems/fullstack-nanodegree-vm/vagrant/item_catalog/README.md

 ## 3. Usage

-The website has 8 different screens that hopefully are self explainatory.
+The website has 8 different screens, that hopefully are self explainatory.
 After you login using the login button on the top right.
 It is possible to create, edit and delete restaurants.
 It is also possible to create, edit and delete menu items for the restaurants you create.